Code-Institute-Submissions/Data-Dashboard/README.md

 Next on the agenda was to find a suitable data set, so i had to find one which had a file size less than or equal to because this was what cloud 9 only allowed to download and the file type needed to be CSV.
 I wasn't sure how i was going to do this so i asked around on slack and some mentioned a website called kaggle.
 So i used kaggle to find a suitable data set and i decided to use a data set on towed vehicles in Chicago as my final choice, here the link to the data set :

 https://www.kaggle.com/chicago/chicago-towed-vehicles

-Finally with the data set chosen, i decided to plan out was kind of charts and graphs i could create with the data at hand and note this down mentally.
-To be honest i went through lots of data set trying to plan out what kind of charts i could make and most were very limiting or if i did find a good one the file size was too big.
+Finally with the data set chosen, I decided to plan out was kind of charts and graphs I could create with the data at hand and note this down mentally.
+To be honest I went through lots of data set trying to plan out what kind of charts I could make and most were very limiting or if I did find a good one the file size was too big.